robertbraeutigam/scan/README.md

 Devices may choose to display this to the user if capable, or may send specific error events through other logical connections.

-## Application Layer
+## Data/Command Layer

-The application layer is defined by specific payloads in Application Messages and their choreography after a logical connection on the network layer has been established.

-The Initiator of the network connection is called a Controller Device on this layer, while the Responder is called the Controlled Device.
+The Initiator of the logical connection is called a Controller Device on this layer, while the Responder is called the Controlled Device.
 A single logical connection only allows for one side to be the Controller.

 Note that in any setup the Controller and Controlled roles may be defined independently of the Devices